 Fast forward another year or so and, the now toddler, is already drawing recognizable pieces of our reality in simple drawings.

-This is called conceptualization, a process that associates the item with the incipient shapes, identifying common items and translating these in simple compositions made out of lines, circles, triangles.
+This is called conceptualization, a process that associates the item with the incipient shapes, identifying common items and translating these in simple compositions made out of different type of lines, circles, triangles.
 One of the most common examples of this might still be on your fridge door, his first family portrait, the whole family lined up as stick figures with some added detail.

 Repetition will help the child create these associations faster and the ability to conceptualize learnt at a young age can have a great impact on the understanding of the world that begins to develop at this age.

 Around 8 years old, a kid is in the search of a different mean of expression, and if they are still into drawing, they will attempt a more realistic approach around now.